 Market requirements involving smaller orders and shorter production runs have led machine builders to develop quick-response techniques to reduce costs and downtime during machine changes on large diameter multi-feeder machines.
 Amongst areas addressed are the following:

-Centralized stitch control can be used to simultaneously reset all cylinder stitch cams in a particular cam track, when required, instead of the time-consuming task of resetting each stitch cam individually
+- Centralized stitch control helps to reset all cylinder stitch cams if needed and it is done in a particular cam track.
+It saves time as ti eliminates the need of resetting each stitch cam individually.

 On the outside of the dial and the cylinder cam system at each feed and needle track there is a disc that can be set by a turnkey to various rotational positions up to 180 degrees.